techypoint/techypoint.github.io/_posts/create-a-website/2020-05-11-integrate-formspree.md

 <a href="https://github.com/vbisht7038/vbisht7038.github.io.git">Click to get the full Implementation of this tutorial on Github</a>

 ### Further Study Material
-1. For FormsPree, you can check other functionalies on your formspree account- https://formspree.io/
+1. For FormsPree, you can check other features on your formspree account- [FormsPree](https://formspree.io "FormsPree")

 **In the next tutorial**, we will focus on how to create blogs for our website.